restartwithpython/restart-with-python/README.md

-# restart-with-python
-My journey from tech support to Python Developer 🚀 | Daily 2 hours of code, projects, and problem-solving until Dec 2025.

 # 🚀 Restart with Python

 Welcome to my **daily coding journey** where I'm transitioning from a tech support role into a skilled **Python Developer**.